vladislav-vorobev-epam/copilot-masterclass/PROMPTS.md

 - Run gradle command to get and install all dependencies
 - Convert my Main class into SpringBoot Application
 - commit and push all changes to my repository

+## Testing
+- Act as a senior java developer.
+Write unit tests for the previous class files.
+Use spring-boot-test as test framework.
+- Add tests for this class